Contraboi/dotfiles/README.md

-# .configfiles
+# dotfiles
-This directory contains the config files
+This directory contains the dotfiles

 ## Requirements